yduong/psi_cnn/README.md

 # Overview
 This project includes of two parts
 - donor: we try to build a model using CNN to predict psi using the synthetic data of donor (A5SS)
-- mut: we want to apply the model build in the first part to predict mutation.
+- mut: we want to apply the model built in the first part to predict mutation.
 However the model we built in the first part is too overfit to the training data.
-So we try to build another generic model (base on the same dataset)
+So we have to build another generic model (base on the same dataset) in this part